|

 hair is considered exotic, black eye liner is adding depth to the

 evenings and fashion advertisements are telling us to glow with gold.
+So I stopped and

 thought for a while.
 I noticed how the American faces slowly are turning